ShahAlom47/Assignment-9-Authentication/README.md

 - **React JS:** Employed for frontend development.
 - **Tailwind CSS:** Used for styling, along with the Tailwind plugin Daisy UI.
 - **React Icons:** Utilized for all icons.
-- **AOS:** Implemented for smooth animations in the navbar and estate cards.
 - **Swiper:** Used for image slides on the homepage banner.
 - **Animate.css:** Utilized for text animation above the slides.
 - **React-Toastify:** Employed for displaying success or error messages on authentication pages.